 Our first step in managing Zakouma in 2010 was to overhaul law enforcement by first recruiting, training and equipping an effective ranger team.
 Due to our ranger’s efforts and strong community engagement, today poaching has essentially been halted.
 Elephants, giraffe, buffalo and other species have experienced little to no poaching since 2010, and only 24 known elephants have been poached in the last decade.
 These successes underscore that management can work with local communities to ensure that people and wildlife benefit from increased security.

-Zakouma employs 125 rangers, many of whom are from local communities.
-All park rangers undergo extensive training in a number of key skills, including shooting and arrest tactics.
+Zakouma employs over 100 rangers, many of whom are from local communities.
+All park rangers undergo extensive training in a number of key skills, including shooting and arrest tactics as well as community sensitisation.
 We help expand their skills through numerous training exercises and courses.
-In 2018, 47 rangers completed Basic Field Ranger training, and 26 rangers underwent advanced tactical training including investigative and information gathering skills.
-Overall, 13,343 patrol man days were carried out, resulting in 66 arrests that have already led to 33 known convictions.
-Zakouma also benefits from a specialist Rapid Response Unit, known as the Mamba team.
+In 2019, 68 rangers underwent additional training including small team tactics, team leader, and medical training.
+In 2019 the ranger teams carried out nearly 10,000 patrol man days, resulting in 50 arrests that have already led to 27 prosecutions.
+The park also benefits from a specialist Rapid Response Unit, known as the Mamba team.

 Armed groups also targeted Zakouma’s rangers.
 Tragically, on 3 September 2012, six rangers were assassinated at Heban Outpost (90 km north of Zakouma).
 We immediately began preparing a revised anti-poaching plan to address this new, nefarious threat to human life.
 Among other things, it resulted in the creation of the Mamba team.